Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Main tools, methods, and results

-Heuristically, the procedure defining $h^l_T(x)$ and $h^{l, \omega}_{0,T}(x)$ can be interpreted as choosing randomly $l$ individuals at instant $s=T$ in the infinite population, tracing back their potential ancestors until time $s=0$, assign \textit{iid} types to those ancestors from time $s=0$ (taking into account that $X(0)=x$), and propagate the types forward as in the Moran model.
-We thus see that, informally, $h^l_T(x)$ (resp. $h^{l, \omega}_{0,T}(x)$) can be understood as the annealed (resp. quenched) probability that $l$ randomly chosen individuals in the infinite population at time $s=T$ are all of type $0$, given that $X(0)=x$.
-We can thus expect that the rigorous relation between the ASG and the diffusion \eqref{levymodelsdesimp} should be $h^l_T(x) = \mathbb{E} [ (X(T))^l | X(0)=x ]$ in the annealed setting and $h^{l, \omega}_{0,T}(x)=\mathbb{E}^{\omega} [ (X(\omega,T))^l \mid X(\omega,0)=x ]$ in the quenched setting.
-This is the object of the following proposition:
+Heuristically, the procedure defining $h^l_T(x)$ and $h^{l, \omega}_{0,T}(x)$ can be interpreted as choosing randomly~$l$ individuals at instant $s=T$ in the infinite population, tracing back their potential ancestors until time $s=0$, assigning \textit{iid} types to potential ancestors from time $s=0$ (taking into account that $X(0)=x$), and propagating the types forward as in the Moran model.
+Thus, $h^l_T(x)$ (resp. $h^{l, \omega}_{0,T}(x)$) can informally be understood as the annealed (resp. quenched) probability that $l$ randomly chosen individuals in the infinite population at time $s=T$ are all of type $0$, given that $X(0)=x$.
+We can therefore expect that the rigorous relation between the ASG and the diffusion \eqref{levymodelsdesimp} should be $h^l_T(x) = \mathbb{E} [ (X(T))^l | X(0)=x ]$ in the annealed setting and $h^{l, \omega}_{0,T}(x)=\mathbb{E}^{\omega} [ (X(\omega,T))^l \mid X(\omega,0)=x ]$ in the quenched setting.
+This turns out to be true and is the content of Proposition \ref{h(x)ht(x)} from Section \ref{relwf-asgbis}.
+That proposition rigorously relates $h^l_T(x)$ and $h^{l, \omega}_{0,T}(x)$, which are defined via the ASG, to $X$.
+Most of the time, in this paper, we do not work with the jump-diffusion $X$ itself but with the ASG (or a slightly modified version of it) and study the quantity $h^l_T(x)$.
+In particular, we will use it in Section \ref{ccl} to prove a series representation for $h(x)$ (see Theorem \ref{finalformula}).